octaviousrex/Gizmo-OS/README.md

 ***Note that I am kind of an amateur with this stuff, so this may stay barebones until I get the ropes of it.
 I am, however, always developing it.
 I would always take some help :).
 Please file an issue under "issues" if you find something wrong with the project, or have a suggestion***

 # What it does right now?
 So far, it has commands, for basic interaction, and it has a password (though I need to make it be able to set a password on its first boot).
+It also has MIV Text Editor.

 # What did I use?
 I used Cosmos OS Userkit, which uses Visual Basic Studio and C# to create the kernel and OS.